|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

 messages, so that the script works whether or not the table exists.

 to avoid the error messages, but this is not standard SQL.)

-If you need to modify a table that already exists, see section 3.5 Modifying Tables later in this chapter.
+If you need to modify a table that already exists look into section 3.5 Modifying Tables later in this chapter.